stevan/p5-mop-original/prototype/README.md

 * add &clone methods to all the elements of the MOP
     * specifically methods and attributes
 * build out an instance protocol
-* implement DEMOLISH

 # Things to ponder

-* moving the "call all BUILD methods" to the internals::class module
-    * same with handling DEMOLISH
-    * or perhaps this belongs in the DISPATCHER?
 * adding support for @foo and %bar with `has`
-    * this could get really messy
+    * this could get really messy, i don't like it